focallocal/fl-maps/README.md

 # To join in

-Tasks, issues, documentation and bugs are on our Meta platform at Publichappinessmovement.com in the Web-dev, Reactjs and Documentation categories.
+Tasks, issues, documentation and bugs are on our Meta platform at Publichappinessmovement.com in the Web-dev, Reactjs and Documentation categories

 Want to get coding?
 The most likely page you are looking for is the Getting Started Guide here: https://publichappinessmovement.com/t/topic/1370